 Both would expose an individual to harmful chemicals.

 A person would chew a smokeless tobaccos are chewed or place it in the nose.
 They contain nicotine and a range of other known carcinogens.
-According to the American Cancer Society, smokeless tobaccos are safer than cigarettes but still have links to cancer.
+According to the American Cancer Society, smokeless tobaccos are

 Some types of smokeless tobacco include: